 Again, this is an answer that is determined by many qualifying factors.
 Prices can vary from company to company, but two of the primary determinants are size and dirtiness.

 Alan Fletcher, also known as the Carpet Professor, has mapped out some general estimates for carpet cleaning and how to price it.
-He says, “the typical cost to clean your carpet ranges from 15 cents to 45 cents per square foot.”
+Alan says, “the typical cost to clean your carpet ranges from 15 cents to 45 cents per square foot.”
 Soil level is the reason that the price per square foot is so broad.
 A company might charge 15 cents per square foot for a clean carpet, but if that same carpet is twice as dirty as a usual carpet, they will be inclined to charge twice as much for the job.

 In conclusion, your home’s carpet needs grooming.
 I frequently write about the house as if it’s a system or a body.
 Carpet cleaning is an important thing to factor in when considering “house hygiene.”
 The wide range of benefits that come from consistent vacuuming and cleaning should be enough to convince any homeowner.